Deploy Bold BI using Load Balancer with N Windows Servers

 - Go to the azure portal, search storage account in the search bar, and

-.
-Refer here for how to create astorage account
+select storage account.
+Refer here for how to create astorage accountin azure portal.

 - Then, click the